Olivia Podmore death: Sport NZ responds to damning report

 Heron said they had received a lot of information about Podmore but they weren't there to form views on her particular experience.
 However, themes that emerged in the report "echoed some of Podmore's experiences".

-In her final social media post Podmore alleged a "cover up" at Cycling NZ and a list of behind the scenes disputes with the sporting organisation have been reported by the Herald over the past nine months.
+In her final social media post Podmore alleged a "cover up" at Cycling NZ and a list of behind-the-scenes disputes with the sporting organisation have been reported by the Herald over the past nine months.

 The recruitment of Cycling NZ coaches on the basis of their technical knowledge of competition and "too little emphasis on personality, EQ, soft skills and integrity" received scrutiny and censure in the report.